enviroCar/enviroCar-server/docs/api/activities.md

 ### GET

-Get a activity of the activities of a user `username`.
+Get the activity `activity` of the activities of a user `username`.

 ### Response Schema
 {% include_schema activity %}